Zenibaa57/Stack-Ops/README.md

 1. Use your username and password to log in to your OpenStack tenant
 2. Under the "Project" tab, then "Orchestration", click on "Stacks" then "Launch Stack"
-3. Select the template:
+3. Select the template then click on "Next":
 <p align="center"><img src="artefacts/deploy_heat_stacks/1.png"></p><br/>
+4. Fill in the fields as follows and click on "Launch":
 <p align="center"><img src="artefacts/deploy_heat_stacks/2.png"></p><br/>
-4. Verify that the deployment went well:
+5. Verify that the deployment went well:
 <p align="center"><img src="artefacts/deploy_heat_stacks/3.png"></p><br/>